Charles Sturt University: Faculty of Arts and Education

+The School of Social Work and Arts formerly offered bachelor's degrees in creative industries (with various specialisations), stage and screen, and creative arts and design, but these were being phased out from 2021.

 Faculty of Business, Justice and Behavioural Sciences

-This faculty brings together a range of courses in areas of business, justice and behavioural sciences disciplines.
+This faculty brings together a range of courses in areas of business, justice, and behavioural sciences disciplines.
 The justice side of the faculty covers policing, security, law, customs, excise and border management.
 The behavioural science discipline offers psychology courses.
 Schools and centres include: